Ada-Developers-Academy/daily-curriculum/week16/tuesday/building_apis.md

 ## Building Your API

 Although its not 100% obvious, your Rails application is already an API.
 One application -- your web browser -- makes a request for some information.
 Rails generates a response that consists of HTML, and sends that data back to the browser.
-Its the *browser* that handles all the rendering and layout business
+Its the *browser* that handles all the rendering and layout business.

 ## Resources
 [API Basics and Building Your Own](http://www.theodinproject.com/ruby-on-rails/apis-and-building-your-own)